aserowy/neocode/docs/keybindings.md

 Got any troubles in your workflows?
 Issues are welcome!

+> all keys are configured for normal mode, except completion and snippet bindings of course :)

 ## General

 | only? | key                         | effect               | notes |